tujoworker/gatsby-plugin-scroll-position/gatsby-plugin-scroll-position/README.md

 ]
 ```

+## `ensureInView` smartness

+When nothing is stored in the localStorage, the plugin tries to fulfill the scroll position of the defined selector given in `ensureInView`.

+But when the user did scroll before, it will persist its position, as long as it is actually visible.

 ## How it works

 It puts a script at the bottom of every page body in order to restore scroll position before React has hydrated.
 It stores and restores scroll position on every page transition.